New Market

 May 15, 1864

 For the spring of 1864, Grant planned to apply simultaneous pressure to as many points of the Confederacy as possible.
 Sherman advanced on Atlanta.
-Butler's Army of the James moved upriver to take Richmond while Meade's Army of the Potomac tried to destroy Lee.
-In southwest Virginia, Averell's cavalry was to destroy the saltworks at Saltville, join Crook who was to destroy the railroad bridge over the New River, and together move on the vital rail center of Lynchburg.
-There they were to meet up with a force approaching from the Shenandoah Valley under Franz Sigel.
-Crook defeated a rebel force at Cloyds Mountain and joined Averell, who decided against attacking the salt works.
+Butler's Army of the James moved upriver to take Richmond while Meade's Army of the Potomac, accompanied by Grant, tried to destroy Lee.
+In southwest Virginia, Averell's cavalry was to destroy the saltworks at Saltville, join Crook, who was to destroy the railroad bridge over the New River, and together move on the vital rail center of Lynchburg.
+Along the way they were to meet up with a force approaching from the Shenandoah Valley under Franz Sigel, a political general chosen for his popularity among his fellow German imigrants.
+Crook defeated a Confederate force at Cloyds Mountain and joined Averell, who had decided against attacking the well defended salt works.
 Crook heard nothing concerning Sigel and withdrew to West Virginia.

 Sigel had advanced slowly up the Shenandoah Valley with his forces badly strung out, opposed only by Confederate cavalry under Imboden.
 Commanding the Confederate district of Southwest Virginia, former Vice President of the United States John C. Breckinridge made a bold decision.
-Leaving McCausland's brigade to deal with Crook and Averell, he moved Wharton's brigade from Dublin and Echols' brigade from Lewisburg north into the Shenandoah.
+Leaving McCausland's brigade to deal with Crook and Averell, he moved Wharton's brigade from Dublin and Echols' brigade from Lewisburg north into the Shenandoah Valley.
 Here they were joined by 1,000 nearly useless home guards and around 250 cadets from the Virginia Military Institute.
 Upon learning that his cavalry had skirmished with the Yankees on May 14th, Breckinridge ordered his men north in a night march from Lacy's Springs in the early hours of May 15th.
+May 15th would be a rainy day.

 Shirley's Hill